mzwaa/web_programming_fundamentals-/git-tutorial-101/Tutorial_10_Final_Project_and_Review/README.md

-# Tutorial 10: Final Project and Review
+# Tutorial 10 Final Project and Review

-Description and objectives go here.
+Welcome to Tutorial 10 Final Project and Review.
+Complete the assignments below to reinforce your learning.